Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 A boolean indicating whether the client is currently enabled.

+#### `client.isAvailable`

+A boolean indicating whether the client was correctly configured and set up.
+If this is `false` then it's not possible for events to be sent to AWS CloudWatch RUM.

 ### Event-based API

 Passing around a single client instance may not be easy or preferable in your system, depending on complexity.
 For this we also bind a listener on `window` for the `ft.clientMetric` event.